Load pre-trained GPT-2 model and tokenizer

 Example of using BERT for semantic search by embedding queries and documents

-In the healthcare sector, Transformers have been utilized for tasks such as medical imaging analysis and predicting patient outcomes.
+In healthcare, Transformers have been used for tasks such as medical imaging analysis and predicting patient outcomes.
 Models are optimized for these applications by integrating domain-specific knowledge into the architecture and fine-tuning them with relevant datasets.
 For example, Transformers can be used to analyze electronic health records (EHRs) to predict patient readmission rates, requiring careful handling of privacy concerns and data security.

 Deploying Transformer models in real-world applications poses several challenges, including computational resource demands and integration into existing systems.
 Strategies for overcoming these challenges include model compression techniques such as pruning and quantization, which reduce model size and improve inference speed without significantly impacting performance.

-Moreover, distributed computing frameworks like Apache Spark or TensorFlow Distributed can be leveraged to scale Transformer training across multiple GPUs or cloud environments, ensuring efficient handling of large datasets.
+Moreover, distributed computing frameworks like Apache Spark or TensorFlow Distributed can be used to scale Transformer training across multiple GPUs or cloud environments, ensuring efficient handling of large datasets.

 # Example of using TensorFlow for distributed training